olkku45/iridium/example-program.md

 // convenience method: for instance, if you need to get a specific entity's transform,
 // you'd use .get(index), returns a struct

+// there would also be pool and thread-local allocators

 /*
 'comptime' syntax if something will be run at compile time